Ninoy Aquino International Airport bullet-planting scandal: Bullet planting

-President Benigno Aquino III (son of Ninoy Aquino after whom the airport is named) then ordered the Department of Transportation and Communications to conduct an investigation of the alleged scheme.
+President Benigno Aquino III (son of Ninoy Aquino after whom the airport is named) then ordered the Department of Transportation and Communications to investigate the alleged scheme.
 The National Bureau of Investigation (NBI) later confirmed that an extortion syndicate was behind the bullet-planting scheme, based on their initial findings.
 According to the NBI's investigation, some porters were involved in identifying potential victims for the bullet-planting scam.
 Allegedly, airport officials in the security and immigration services present in the four terminals of the airport then pursued target victims after their identification by porters.
 The usual victims were the elderly and Overseas Filipino Workers (OFWs).